andrekramer/erdna/README.md

 (see examples/async and examples/conc).

 Bootstraps a simple object system so that object-oriented programming can be used (examples/objects),
 as well as allowing experimenting with functional, procedural and symbolic programming.
+See examples/useful for other techniques such as lazy evaluation.

 What if the Web was programmable in a uniform but flexible syntax?

 The v1 code was written in small pieces over the summer of 2024 without AI input and is free for non commercial use.